SAL778/SIC-CoHive/docs/UserStories.md

 2. Users with the "organization" role gain access to additional features.

 1.06 - User Profiles
-As a user, I want to be able to change the visibility of my portfolio, so that I can control if everyone/organizations/only I can see it.
+As a user, I want to be able to change the visibility of my portfolio, so that I can control if everyone/organizations/only me can see it.

 Acceptance Tests